 Roma came to the Balkans in the 13th century and have lived there ever since.
 Roma have always been viewed by others as second class and faced discrimination and prejudice.
 Although still facing discrimination and prejudice, during Tito’s rule Roma were in a better position than either before or after, both economically and in terms of some state support for cultural activities.

 Roma face discrimination in all spheres of life, and are the most excluded minority group.
 Many live in poverty.
-Roma were particularly badly affected by Macedonia's post-1991 transition to a market economy, with a marked increase in poverty and unemployment.
+Roma were particularly badly affected by the country’s post-1991 transition to a market economy, with a marked increase in poverty and unemployment.
 Widespread discrimination, a lack of social capital, geographic position, and a generally low level of education among Roma made them more vulnerable to the new system.
-As with other smaller minorities in Macedonia, Roma cannot participate effectively in public life, which is dominated by ethnic Macedonian-Albanian relations.
+As with other smaller minorities in North Macedonia, Roma cannot participate effectively in public life, which is dominated by ethnic Macedonian-Albanian relations.

 Despite official recognition – Roma are explicitly mentioned as an ethnic community in the Preamble of the Constitution amended by the Ohrid Framework Agreement in 2001 – Roma remain excluded from mainstream society.
 Despite the legal and institutional protections already in place, discrimination remains an everyday reality for Roma.
 From a very early age they experience prejudice and rejection from mainstream society.
 Indeed, many Roma struggle to secure the full enjoyment of their economic and social rights, including the right to education, employment, adequate housing and health.